Behaviour

 ● Monitor, analyse, and evaluate records and data to identify possible factors contributing to undesirable behaviours, using multiple perspectives: at school level, group level (including protected characteristics), and pupil level.

-● Maintain an open and honest dialogue with your colleagues, your phase leader, your SENCo and your Principal.
+● Maintain an open and honest dialogue with your colleagues, your phase leader, your SENCo and your Executive Principal.
 Do not keep concerns about pupil behaviours to yourself – seek and take the advice of colleagues.
 Adults managing an incident outside of the classroom must ensure that the class teacher is informed as soon as possible following resolution.